djradon/public-notes/ar.reification-and-truthmaking-patterns.md

 ##### intrinsic properties

 -  a property holding for x is extrinsic iff it requires the existence of something else external to x in order to hold
+-  Being red and being married are examples of, respectively, intrinsic descriptive and extrinsic descriptive properties
+  - In the former case the minimal weak TM is a non-relational quality
+    - t.2024.07.26.09 why non-relational? only if red isn't "something else"
+  -  in the latter it is a relational quality
 -  The intrinsic/extrinsic distinction turns out to be orthogonal to the descriptive/non-descriptive one, and each of the four combinations has its own peculiarities in terms of TMs
+   -  e.g.
+      -  Being red and being married are examples of, respectively, intrinsic descriptive and extrinsic descriptive properties.
+         -  In the former case the minimal weak TM is a non-relational quality
+         -  in the latter it is a relational quality.
+      -  Being an apple or having a nose are examples of intrinsic non-descriptive properties, whose argument coincides with the minimal weak TM
-   -  e.g. being Italian is an extrinsic non-descriptive "historical" property, with minimal weak TM of a birth event.
+      -  being Italian is an extrinsic non-descriptive "historical" property, with minimal weak TM of a birth event.
 -

 #### Truthmaking patterns for properties